StrangeBeeCorp/docs/docs/thehive/installation/step-by-step-installation-guide.md

 === "RPM"

-    1. Add Elasticsearch repository references
+    1. Add Elasticsearch repository keys using following command:

-        - *To add Elasticsearch repository keys, execute the following command:*

         !!!
 Example ""
             ```bash
             rpm --import https://artifacts.elastic.co/GPG-KEY-elasticsearch
             ```

-    2. Add the RPM repository of Elasticsearch to `/etc/yum.repos.d/elasticsearch.repo`

-        - *To add the repository configuration for Elasticsearcg, you need to create a new file named `/etc/yum.repos.d/elasticsearch.repo` and add the following content to it:*
+    2. Add the RPM repository of Elasticsearch to a new file named `/etc/yum.repos.d/elasticsearch.repo` and add the following content to it:

         !!!
 Example ""
             ```bash title="/etc/yum.repos.d/elasticsearch.repo"